NeverBehave/NobraControlDemo/README.md

 ## Background

+**It is now supported by Buttplug: https://github.com/buttplugio/buttplug/pull/495**

-I have tried [intiface](https://github.com/intiface/intiface-desktop) (config added), and [noble](https://github.com/noble/noble) directly, but no luck.
-Both of them cannot found the device.
+~~I have tried [intiface](https://github.com/intiface/intiface-desktop) (config added), and [noble](https://github.com/noble/noble) directly, but no luck.
+Both of them cannot found the device.~~

-It turns out that Nobra Digital Control Box is BTClassic, Oops.
-Currently, https://buttplug.io does not support such protocal.
+~~It turns out that Nobra Digital Control Box is BTClassic, Oops.
+Currently, https://buttplug.io does not support such protocal.~~

 ## Get started